symfony/symfony-docs/book/doctrine.rst

     of your project, like inside your Apache configuration, for example.
 For more information, see :doc:`/cookbook/configuration/external_parameters`.

-Now that Doctrine can connect to your database server, the following command can automatically generate an empty ``test_project`` database for you:
+Now that Doctrine can connect to your database, the following command can automatically generate an empty ``test_project`` database for you:

 .. code-block:: bash